musqz/betterlockscreen-theming/README.md

 # Betterlockscreen Theme Toolkit for Mabox Linux

 This toolkit provides **user-friendly scripts** to generate, select, and apply custom Betterlockscreen themes on **Mabox Linux**.
-It integrates with Mabox’s wallpaper system and desktop theming logic.
+It integrates with Mabox’s desktop wallpaper.

 ---